Let’s just call Castaway Cay what it is. Castaway Cay is Treasure Island.

-Depending on your cruise itinerary, you can expect to have approximately 7-8 hours on the island to spend your perfect day on Castaway Cay.
+Depending on your cruise itinerary, you can expect to have approximately 7-8 hours on the island to spend doing various activities on your perfect day on Castaway Cay.
 Many of the activities close earlier than this due to water levels, especially during certain times of the year, so it’s better to get to the island earlier, rather than later to avoid missing anything.

 We recommend getting off the boat as soon as you are able.
 The queues to exit the ship move quickly, so get in line once the gangways are open.
 Plan ahead so you are packed, have finished breakfast and are ready to go!